quasarframework/quasar-framework.org/source/components/color-palette.md

 colors.getBrand('primary', document.getElementById('rebranded-section-id'))
 ```

 What this helper does is wrap the raw Javascript `getPropertyValue()` and it's available for convenience.
-Example of equivalent raw Javascript:
+Here is an example of equivalent vanilla Javascript:

 ```js
 // equivalent of colors.getBrand('primary') in raw Javascript: